 Koepka has won the last two US Open Championships.

 The last man to do that was Curtis Strange back in the 1980s and a time of American dominance.

-Some things remain the same as we enter another round of US superiority in men’s majors, with 9 of the last 11 men’s major titles have been won by Americans.
+Some things remain the same as we enter another round of US superiority in men’s majors, with 9 of the last 11 men’s major titles having been won by Americans.

 Koepka has four of them but the variety is impressive.